 • The Return of the Dining Room: Florida homes embraced the open floor plan concept over the last several decades, and that is not likely to change anytime soon.
 Still, homeowners are craving the inclusion of a few intimate spaces where they can still connect with others in a close and personal way.
 While we may not see huge, formal dining tables designed into the space, expect to see a few smaller spaces where human connection is once again prioritized.

-JTL Architects not only designs custom luxury homes, but we also help Sarasota residents design beautiful spaces into their current residences.
+JTL Studios not only designs custom luxury homes, but we also help Sarasota residents design beautiful spaces into their current residences.
 Whether you are building a new house or transforming your current place- call us today.